Rules to Maintain Public Order

-For more information regarding Expressive Activity, please refer to .
+For more information regarding Expressive Activity, please refer to

 Policies and Procedures on Non-discrimination and Sexual HarassmentPolicy on Equal Opportunity and Non-Discrimination

 Policy regarding the Submission of Fraudulent Documents and on the Omission of Information in Support of an Application for AdmissionThe submission of documents in support of applications for admission such as transcripts, diplomas, test scores, references, or the applications themselves, that are forged, fraudulent, altered from the original, materially incomplete, obtained under false pretenses, or otherwise deceptive (collectively referred to as fraudulent documents) is prohibited by CUNY and may be punishable by: a bar on applying for admission, suspension and/or explosion.
 The term “applications for admission” includes transfer applications.